aranja/tux/docs/contributing.md

 npm run watch

 # Run example site.
-# Currently the data comes from Contentful and the admin is not accessible.
+# Currently the content comes from Contentful so the admin is not publicly accessible.
 cd packages/tux-example-site && npm start

 # Run tests, lint and typescript validation